vilkup/pretty-letter/README.md

 # Pretty Letter – don't screw up in grammar!

 #### This package can help you with choosing correct letter for your word depending on quantity.
+Can be used for Russian, Ukrainian and other languages that have the same plural rules

 You should pass a **number** on which the choice of letter depends as a first argument and **array of three letters** to choose from as a second argument.